-Post-doctoral Training: The University of Iowa and the VA Medical Center, Iowa City, IA
+Post-doctoral Training in Infectious Diseases: The University of Iowa and the VA Medical Center, Iowa City, IA

 PhD in Microbiology: The University of Iowa

 Our lab studies how the interactions between microbes and their hosts affect individual cells, the immune response, and ultimately, the outcome of infection.
 To examine these questions, we use a model of macrophage infection with Leishmania infantum.
 Leishmania spp. are parasitic protozoa endemic in over 90 tropical and subtropical countries.
 The World Health Organization (WHO) estimates that around 350 million people are at risk of Leishmania infection, making it a major threat to global health.
 Unfortunately, because most people at risk live in developing countries, little effort has been given to find effective treatments, leading the WHO to classify Leishmaniasis as a "neglected disease".

 Leishmaniasis is a vector-borne disease.
 The parasites are inoculated into the skin by the bite of infected sand flies.
 Parasites are then internalized by macrophages which are among the earliest immune cells to respond to infection.
 Inside the macrophages, Leishmania replicate, disseminate to new cells, and cause disease (CDC link).
 Leishmania are remarkable in that they live and replicate inside macrophages, which are equipped to destroy pathogens.
 Hence, our studies are aimed to understand how this microbe can withstand the macrophage immune response.
 Our data showed that L. infantum resists macrophage attacks through a combination of several mechanisms including: